 Literal Translation: Glasses in my eyes

 Do you see the beauty in something/someone that is not traditionally attractive and others can’t see it?
-Use this phrase to suggest that the glasses we see with are all different.
+Use this Korean proverb to suggest that the glasses we use to see with are all different.

-2. Korean Proverb: 꿩 먹고 알 먹는다
+2. 꿩 먹고 알 먹는다 (kkwong meokgo al meongneunda)

-Meaning: Kill 2 birds with 1 stone
+Meaning: Kill two birds with one stone

 Literal Translation: If you eat a pheasant, you also eat the egg

-When to use it: Use this to describe a situation where you do one action and receive two benefits at the same time.
+When to use it: Use this Korean proverb to describe a situation where you do one action and receive two benefits at the same time.
 For example, let’s say you have to clean the outside of your house.
 While cleaning, you also find money on the ground.
 You got two benefits (clean house and money) from one action.